wn-doolittle/caliper-spec/caliper-spec.md

 <a name="objectDef"></a>__Object__: an [Entity](#entity) that an [Agent](#agent) interacts with that becomes the focus, target or object of an interaction.
 A Caliper [Event](#event) includes an `object` attribute for representing the resource.

-<a name="pii"></a>__PII__: information that can be used on its own, or with other information, to identify, locate, or contact a single person, or to identify a single person within a context.
+<a name="pii"></a>__Personally Identifiable Information (PII)__: information that can be used on its own, or with other information, to identify, locate, or contact a single person, or to identify a single person within a context.

 <a name="sensorDef"></a>__Sensor__: Software assets deployed within a learning application that implement the [Sensor API&trade;](#sensorAPIDef) for marshalling and transmitting Caliper data to a target endpoint.